-Soil geochemistry as a major driver of canopy chemistry of African tropical montane forests developed on contrasting parent material and topographic positions
+Soil geochemistry – and not topography - as a major driver of canopy chemistry of African tropical montane forests

 Research questions

-What are the main drivers of canopy chemistry in tropical montane forests?
+What role do soils play as drivers of canopy chemistry in tropical montane forests?
+Can similar forests types (Afromontane forests) exhibit a substantial variation in canopy chemistry, driven by edaphic contrasts?

-Can local hillslope positions and geochemistry of the parent material explain variation in canopy chemistry of tropical montane forests?
+Does topography explain more or rather less variation in canopy chemistry of tropical montane forests than soil geochemistry?

-Does canopy chemistry reflect a set of predictable soil geochemical properties derived from the parent material that can be used to understand large-scale ecosystems functioning and biogeochemical processes in tropical montane forests?
+Can soil geochemistry be used to understand large-scale ecosystems functioning in tropical montane forests?

 Research hypotheses

-(1) We hypothesize that the canopy chemistry of tropical montane forests is mainly driven by soil geochemical properties reflecting local parent material and only secondary by topographic positions.
-(2) We further hypothesize that the effects of soil fertility indicators within a geochemical region are stronger than the effects of local hillslope positions representing topography.
+We hypothesize that the canopy chemistry of tropical montane forests is strongly linked to the geochemical properties which soils derive from their local parent material.

+We further hypothesize that the effects of geochemistry derived soil fertility indicators are stronger controls on canopy chemistry than the effects of local topography.

 Figure 1.
 Community weighted concentration of major nutrients and their ratios in the canopy for the three investigated geochemical regions. (a) Leaf carbon content, (b) leaf nitrogen content, (c) leaf phosphorus content, (d) leaf carbon to nitrogen ratio, (e) leaf carbon to phosphorus ratio, (f) leaf nitrogen to phosphorus ratio.
 The white dot in the centre of the box plot represents the mean value.
 The weighting factor is the proportion of community basal area to the total basal area of the plot.